 DRESSER + BULLETIN BOARDS

-If you read my post on home decor DIYs from a few weeks back, you may remember my bulliten board project.
+If you read my post on home decor DIYs from a few weeks back, you may remember my bulletin board project.
 This was one of the most dramatic before and after differences of my whole room!
-These bulliten boards were previously wrapped with blue and green fabric I picked out when I was 13, and man, did I love that fabric.
+These bulletin boards were previously wrapped with blue and green fabric I picked out when I was 13, and man, did I love that fabric.
 Ha!
-It was definitely time for that to go, but these three large bulletin boards took up quite a bit of wallspace that would have been expensive to fill with more frames and prints, so I decided to repupose them.
+It was definitely time for that to go, but these three large bulletin boards took up quite a bit of wall space that would have been expensive to fill with more frames and prints, so I decided to repurpose them.
 I tore off the fabric, painted them white, hung them back up and created an elevated mood board.

 I filled up these three boards with swatches and prints that tied all of my colors together and were gathered from various wallpaper, fabric and paint stores, where you can request samples by mail!